andrewdeece/RockyArtemis/README.md

 ### Repository Contents
 - `paper/` — Final 68-page whitepaper (PDF)
 - `figures/` — High-resolution publication-ready figures and renders (companion All Figures.pdf)
+- `Cover Letter/` - One-page "For some time now, I’ve been thinking about gravity in a completely different way..."

 ### How to Contribute
 Fork the repository, propose improvements to the ROCKY payload concept, or suggest enhancements to the analysis pipeline.
 All contributions are welcome and will be properly credited.